dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

 ## 1. Introduction
 The word Ingress describes traffic originating from sources external to the network under investigation.
 In the Kubernetes context it is the name of one special resource type, dedicated to forward http and https traffic to a service, based on rules specified by the user.
 Other protocols are not supported.)

-Ingress or incoming traffic is one of the crucial object when it comes to accessing our services externally or from outside of the cluster.
 In Kubernetes, Ingress can be briefly described as an API object to serve the same purpose by providing some routing rules to manage the access of the external users to the services in the cluster typically via HTTP/HTTPS.
 Thus, it also becomes equally crucial to secure and filter the Ingress in order to monitor and control the traffic entering the Kubernetes cluster so that only the valid and legitimate traffic enters while the malicious and unauthorised traffic can be discarded or prevented.
 Though primarily, Ingress only supports one TLS port- 443 and assumes TLS termination, this project aims to study Ingress and its routing rules in a more detailed manner and how we could combine it with TLS, Let’s Encrypt etc. to secure our incoming traffic into the K3s cluster(mainly using an IPV4 address).
 Since certificate becomes pivotal when considering TLS or security in the cluster, hence studing about various type of certificates in K3s followed by their implementations and study about automatically renew the certificates up and set them running.

 ## 2. Motivation

+In order to proceed further wwith the topic, the project pivots the belowmentioned points of motivaation:

-   - <a href="">What are the basic possibilities ?</a>
+* Determining the basic possibilities of protocols supported in ingress in kubernetes.

-   - <a href="">Which alternative implementations exist ?</a>

-   - <a href="">Motivation of comparison</a>
+* Distinguish the kubernetes object type "ingress" from the other type of services.

-       - <a href="">Comparing the different type of ingress controllers (some popular ones)</a>
+* Analysing points of diferences between different variations of ingress controllers in the market.

-       - <a href="">Securing Ingress with certficates is possible</a>

-       - <a href="">We can compare methods of generating them</a>

-       - <a href="">We can have a look at operations e.g. show ways of distributing them and providing them to the ingress and ingress controller</a>

-       - <a href="">Can wildcard certficiates be beneficial during operations</a>

-       - <a href="">how does the complexity of using self-signed certificates compare to the automatic generation of certficiates in kubernetes Ingress controllers</a>

-       - <a href="">When can self-signed certificates be used without losing security?</a>
+* Studying the necessity and detailed implementation of type of certificates to secure the ingress and analysing ways to auto-rotate them before expiration.